GPT Actions library - Snowflake Direct

 3. Now remove the limit of 100 rows and return back the query for the user to see

-4. Use the <your role> role when querying Snowflake
+4. Use the <your_role> role when querying Snowflake

 5. Run each step in sequence.
 Explain what you are doing in a few sentences, run the action, and then explain what you learned.
 This will help the user understand the reason behind your workflow.